 The solution would be to use the low-level decoding interface to catch the case of partial coding sequences.
-The work of implementing this has already been done for you: the codecs module includes a version of the open() function that returns a file-like object that assumes the file's contents are in a specified encoding and accepts Unicode parameters for methods such as .read() and .write().
+The work of implementing this has already been done for you: the built-in open() function can return a file-like object that assumes the file's contents are in a specified encoding and accepts Unicode parameters for methods such as .read() and .write().
+This works through open() 's encoding and errors parameters which are interpreted just like those in string objects' encode() and decode() methods.